Skip to content

 Weather Protection

 Environmental exposure also plays a role in product selection.
-While many acoustic louvres are designed to provide weather protection and achieve a Class A rain defence rating, this level of performance may not be necessary in all applications.
+While some louvres are designed to provide weather protection and achieve a Class A rain defence rating, this level of performance may not be necessary in all applications.
 In covered plant areas or sheltered installations, louvres with moderate weather resistance and superior sound attenuation may offer a better overall balance.
-Specifying a higher level of rain defence than needed can lead to higher fan energy requirements and increased long-term operational costs, so the actual exposure level and acoustic requirements should guide the decision.
+Specifying a higher level of rain defence than necessary can reduce ventilation efficiency and increase fan energy requirements, leading to higher long-term operational costs.
+Selection should be guided by the site’s actual weather exposure and acoustic performance needs.

 Aesthetic Integration